 For Professionals & Scholars

-Nafsychology™ is an independent educational research project developing an Islamic psycho-spiritual typology at the confluence of psychological typology and Islamic psychology.
-This page exists to clarify lanes: what this project claims, what it refuses, and how to engage it without turning typology into diagnosis, spiritual ranking, or cultural identity theater.
+This page clarifies lanes for professional readers: what the project claims, what it refuses, and how to engage it without turning psychological typology into diagnosis, spiritual ranking, or identity theater.

 What this page is for